wiegerjelsma/siteFrameWork/readme.md

 ```

 The command consist of; calling the install script, passing through the command (seperated by :) and the name param (a) if necessary.
+See `install.php` and the directory `Installjobs` for the source files.

 # Config files